HU-xiaobai/HU-xiaobai.github.io/_pages/about.md

 # 🔍 Research Summary
 My research interests lie in the intersection of Natural Language Processing and Multi-modal Learning, i.e., cross-modality (Vision-language-audio Environment Understanding), text-generation (Open domain/long-form question answering), and reasoning (Embedding planning, latent embedding learning), to enhance the fundamental reliability and multi-modal ability of NLP models.
 Generally speaking, my goal is to enhance 1) the robust cross-modality alignment and comprehension abilities in interactive communication environments, and 2) advancing knowledge-based large language models (LLMs) and agents to refine reasoning.
 My long-term objective is to construct a robust AI framework harmonising natural language understanding and generation, dismantling barriers in human-machine communication.

-* Effectiveness and Efficiency in Question Answering implemented by large language models, such as [EEE-QA, COLING 2024](https://aclanthology.org/2024.lrec-main.490/): A gate layer framework in multi-choice question answering, and [EmbQA, ACL 2025 Main](https://arxiv.org/abs/2503.01606): A rerank-reading system with an unsupervised contrastive learning framework in the rerank and an exploratory embedding mechanism in the reading framework.
+* Effectiveness and Efficiency in Text Generation/Question Answering implemented by large language models, such as [EEE-QA, COLING 2024](https://aclanthology.org/2024.lrec-main.490/): A gate layer framework in multi-choice question answering, and [EmbQA, ACL 2025 Main](https://arxiv.org/abs/2503.01606): A rerank-reading system with an unsupervised contrastive learning framework in the rerank and an exploratory embedding mechanism in the reading framework.

 * Reasoning in latent space, such as [CODI](https://arxiv.org/abs/2502.21074): Train a large language model (LLM) to perform reasoning without explicitly generating Chain-of-Thought (CoT) tokens.